Aboke abductions: Pursuit

 Ocaya told Fassera to separate the St. Mary's College girls from the other captives and warned her against trying to add the other captives from her group.
 Fassera began to think that she would actually get all the girls back, but at that moment a UPDF helicopter gunship passed overhead, forcing everyone to scatter and hide in the brush and Ocaya ordered everyone to move again.
 Crossing the railroad tracks, the group came under fire from UPDF soldiers and everyone scrambled for cover.
 For four hours, the group continued on a forced march, periodically hiding from the gunship searching the area, as a rearguard of rebels slowed the UPDF soldiers.

 The group, apparently losing the UPDF, arrived in a camp where there were still more abductees and the St. Mary's College girls were again separated from the others.
 One of Ocaya's "wives" took Fassera behind a hut to bathe and they had an argument when Fassera refused to change out of her habit into a dress.
 When she returned, Bosco whispered some of the girls were not being released.
 Fassera asked Ocaya if he was releasing the girls and he shook his head, wrote "139" in the dirt with a stick and said that he was releasing 109 and keeping 30, having selected them for desirable traits while Fassera was absent.

 When Fassera protested, Ocaya said that she could write a letter to Joseph Kony with the names of the girls and he might agree to release them.
 Taking a piece of paper, Fassera went back to the girls, she found that the 30 had already been separated.
 When she approached, the 30 began calling out to her to save them and, at an order from Ocaya, nearby soldiers began beating and kicking the girls.
 When they again fell silent, Ocaya again ordered Fassera to write down their names.

 As she came close, the girls again asked her to help, telling her that they would be raped if they stayed until nightfall.
 Again, Fassera asked Ocaya to release the 30 as well, but he replied that either 30 would stay or all would.
 One of the girls named Angela offered to write the names, as Ocaya insisted that Fassera join him and the other LRA commanders for tea and cookies.
 When she returned, Angela whispered that a girl named Janet had slipped into the 109.
-Fassera knew that Ocaya was thoroughly capable of ordering all 139 to stay if he found Fassera trying to sneak one of the 30 out, so he went to Janet and told her that she was endangering the entire group.
+Fassera knew that Ocaya was thoroughly capable of ordering all 139 to stay if he found Fassera trying to sneak one of the 30 out, so she went to Janet and told her that she was endangering the entire group.
 Janet apologized and rejoined the 30.
 After telling Judith, the head girl of the class, to look after the other 29, Fassera and Bosco took the 109 and eventually found their way back to the college.